robseb/Django2FPGAdemo/README.md

     #
-    # Called in case the user selected the Bootloader FPGA Configuration
+    # If the user select the rool back to the boot FPGA Configuration this function will be called
-    # file from the Database list
     #
     def change_FPGAconfigurationBack(request):
         # <URL>/?subjectID=<Configuration file path>